9th May, 2021

 No Governance Over How Data Is Managed After Termination

 When an employee manages apps of their own, it is not uncommon to forget to pay for renewals.
-These software services usually get terminated when there is a failure or delay in payment of bills.
+These software services usually get terminated when there is a failure or delay in the payment of bills.
 So companies have no way of recovering data once lost.

 The IT must know what apps are in use to mitigate these risks associated with shadow apps.